-25.2.3 master_modify_multiple_shards
+28.2.3 master modify multiple shards

-The master_modify_multiple_shards() function is used to run a query against all shards which match the criteria specified by the query.
+The master\modify\multiple\shards() function is used to run a query against all shards which match the criteria specified by the query.
 As the function uses shard metadata to decide whether or not a shard needs to be updated, it requires the WHERE clause in the query to be on the distribution column.
-Depending on the value of citus.multi_shard_commit_protocol, the commit can be done in one- or two-phases.
+Depending on the value of citus.multi\shard\commit\protocol, the commit can be done in one- or two-phases.